 This is a common scenario: You have sent an Excel file to a coworker and received the revised version back.
 Unfortunately, your colleague has only highlighted the changes using the strikethrough formatting.
 Even worse, in many cases only parts of cells are crossed out.
 But don’t worry – help is here!
 In this article you… Continue reading How to Find and Select All (Partial) Strikethrough Cells in Excel!

 Often, you need to insert and work with the sheet name in an Excel sheet, for example if you are working with the ‘INDIRECT’-formula.
 Or, if you want to dynamically change headlines depending on the sheet name.
-If you don’t want to type the sheet name manually – which is very unstable – there are three ways to… Continue reading Insert Sheet Name In Cell: Easy!
+If you don’t want to type the sheet name manually – which is very unstable – there are… Continue reading Insert Sheet Name In Cell: Easy!
 3 Methods to Return the Worksheet Name